 We are committed to quality service and makes every attempt to ensure accuracy, currency and reliability of the data contained in these documents.
 However changes in circumstances after time of publication may impact the quality of this information.
 It is the responsibility of the user to make his/her own decisions about the correctness of information found.

-PPIP Code of Practice for Local Government - This Privacy Code of Practice is made under Part 3 Division 1 of the PPIP Act.
+The Privacy Code of Practice for Local Government is made under Part 3 Division 1 of the PPIP Act.
 The effect of this Code is to modify:

 - The Information Protection Principles contained in Part 2, Division 1 of the PPIPA; and